mosco23/PhoneBook/README.md

     add    -->	Add new contact.
     delete -->	Delete contact.
-    edit   -->	Edit the contant information.
+    edit   -->	Edit the contact information.
     show   -->	Show a list of existing contacts. search -->	Search with name in registered phone numbers. exit   -->	Exit The App.